Deploying Django to AWS ECS with Terraform

 }

-Again, be sure to replace <AWS_ACCOUNT_ID> with your AWS account ID.
+Remember to replace <AWS_ACCOUNT_ID> with your actual AWS account ID.

 Since we added the Template provider, run terraform init again to download the new provider.